2. Summary of Significant Accounting Policies

 Recent Accounting Pronouncements

-The Company has assessed all newly issued accounting pronouncements released during the quarters ended March 31, 2015 and 2014, and have found some of them to have a material impact on the Companys financial statements.
+The Company has assessed all newly issued accounting pronouncements released during the quarters ended September 30, 2014 and 2013, and have found none of them to have a material impact on the Companys financial statements.